felahgs/tractian-frontend/README.md

 **Front-end Challenge from [Tractian](https://github.com/tractian/challenges/tree/main/front-end)**

-The goal of this challenge was to implement clean, concise, and maintainable code while adhering to all functional and style specifications provided.
-The objective was to develop a simple CRUD application for managing credit cards, storing all saved information in the browser's local storage.
+The goal of this challenge was to implement an asset manager page based on location and sub components.
+There can be a excessive number of assets and performance is a critical issue.

 The development was done using [React](https://react.dev/), [NextJS](https://nextjs.org/docs) and [TypeScript](https://www.typescriptlang.org/).